Posted” 2/8/18 | February 8th, 2018

 You’ve heard it before, right?
 Someone who means well and tries to talk you out of traveling solo, mentioning all kinds of things that could go wrong.

 They can be pretty convincing, focusing heavily on the negative — but completely forgetting that there are so many more positives that come from travel.
-What about all of the things that could go right?

 There are things that only solo female travelers get to experience (things that just don’t happen when you’re traveling with someone else).
 It’s like a club that almost anyone can get into but few know about.
 But for those of us who have done it, we know that it’s not as scary as we thought, and much more rewarding than we ever imagined possible.